CoLearn/CoLearn/README.md

 The following are the completed functionality:

-- [ ] Authentication - 3rd party authentication [ Facebook ]
+- [ ] Authentication - [3rd party authentication with Facebook]
-- [ ] User Roles (Instructor, Learner)
+- [ ] User Roles - [Teacher, Learner]
-- [ ] User Profile (From Facebook, and restricted share)
+- [ ] User Profile - [From Facebook, and restricted share]
-- [ ] Server maintenance
+- [ ] Server maintenance - [Handles user authentication proccess, saves user info and schedules]
-- [ ] Scheduling a session [ Through a schedule page, it is done by the learner and the instructor has a choice to accept or reject that (with a message) Need to take care of the time zones here.]
+- [ ] Scheduling a session - [Through a schedule page, it is done by the learner and the instructor has the choice to accept or reject them (with a message) Need to take care of the time zones here]
-- [ ] Integration with 3rd party [ authentication and video/audio chat]
+- [ ] Integration with 3rd party - [Authentication and video/audio chat]
-- [ ] Video Chat/ Audio Chat
+- [ ] Video Chat/ Audio Chat - [Ability to video or audio chat for learning sessions]
 - [ ] Rescheduling/Cancellation resulting into losing few credits
-- [ ] Search by instructor, topic, Region
+- [ ] Search by instructor, topic, Region - [User has ability to search based on other user info to find a comaptible teacher/learner]
-- [ ] Rewards -
+- [ ] Rewards - [Credits are gained by teaching and used by learning]
-- [ ] Ratings - [after each all ??]
+- [ ] Ratings - [After each session for learner and teacher alike]
-- [ ] Notifications - Push Notification, email notifications(server integration), app notifications
+- [ ] Notifications - [Push Notification, email notifications(server integration), app notifications]
-- [ ] Feedback from users
+- [ ] Feedback from users - [Feedback given straight to us from users to improve app functionality]
-- [ ] Suggestions [ we recommend the user with some particular instructors based on his topic of interest ].
+- [ ] Suggestions [Recommend the user to a particular instructor based on their topic of interest]

 ## Video Walkthrough